 THE RESEARCH TEAM

 Leslie Dietiker, firstname.lastname@example.org, is an assistant professor in mathematics education at Boston University and is a former high school math teacher and curriculum writer.
 She is interested in learning how to improve the quality and structure of mathematics curriculum as found in textbooks, lesson plans, and enacted in classrooms.
 You can learn more about her research, teaching, and curriculum here.

 Rashmi Singh, email@example.com, is a postdoctoral research associate at the University of Southern California’s Rossier School of Education.
 Before joining USC, she worked as a postdoctoral research associate in the MCLE Project.
 Her primary research interest is in probing students’ conception in different areas of K-12 mathematics and the factors (standards, instruction, lesson design, etc.) that affect the development of understanding in students.
 She has taught high school and college mathematics in India and the US.

 Meghan Riling, firstname.lastname@example.org, is a doctoral student at Boston University focusing on mathematics education, as well as a recent graduate of their PhD in Curriculum & Teaching.
 Her primary research interests involve student mathematical creativity, especially in terms of its social and aesthetic components.
-Previously, she was a math and computer science teacher outside of Boston.
+Previously, she was a math and computer science teacher in the Boston area.

 Hector Nieves, firstname.lastname@example.org, is a doctoral student at Boston University studying mathematics education, with an interest in the effects of learning communities in math classrooms on students’ mathematical self-identity.
 Previously, he taught math in Los Angeles at the middle and high school level.